Wealth: The Missing Piece Of The Gender Gap Puzzle

 Awareness of the gap between men and women’s experience of the world and its opportunities has perhaps never been greater—from the #MeToo movement and its ongoing ripples of reform, to a swathe of schemes that address income inequality.

-The gender gap may be closing, but progress is painfully slow.
+With pioneer nations like Iceland lawfully prohibiting unequal payment based on gender, the gender gap may be narrowing, but general progress is painfully slow.
 Huge leaps in the numbers of women in education and employment have not been proportionally represented in the overall difference between men and women’s income.
-In Germany, women earn on average 21 percent less than men, and are are underrepresented in top jobs across almost all sectors.
+In Germany, women earn on average 21 percent less than men, which makes the Federal Republic one of the EU’s countries with an over-average gender pay gap.
+Even with the latest news of SAP appointing the first ever female CEO in a DAX company, women generally continue to be underrepresented in top jobs across almost all sectors.

 So what’s going on?
 The answers are of course complex and elusive, but there’s at least one piece of the puzzle hiding in plain sight: The gender wealth gap.

 Wealth, by definition, is the difference between an individual’s assets and liabilities.
 It is also the ability to pay for higher education or an emergency expense, the freedom to buy a home or save for retirement.
 In short, wealth is security and financial freedom.

 “The wealth gap is a much more meaningful gap both in terms of overall economic stability and how well women are able to provide for their own future and their family’s future,”